-Shay Mitchell & Allergan’s “BC Trivia” Quiz Will Help You Brush Up On Your Birth Control Facts
+Shay Mitchell Wants You To Brush Up On Your Birth Control Facts With This Trivia Quiz

 Post-Pretty Little Liars life is anything but boring for Shay Mitchell.
 The actress-turned-social media influencer (have you seen this girl's YouTube channel?) has been keeping herself plenty busy between vamping up her vlogging style, traveling the world, forming her own production company, and, oh yeah, eating pizza (lots, and lots of pizza).
 Lavish vacations and restaurant takeovers aside, though, the 31-year-old may have a knack for entertaining, but she's also super passionate about women’s rights, which is why Shay Mitchell and Allergan created a "BC Trivia" quiz to educate young women on the subject of birth control, and to help them feel more comfortable having an open dialogue with their doctors to ensure the form of contraception they’re using is truly right for their body.